 Changing hormones can have a huge impact on anxiety levels, and these challenges cannot be controlled through behavioral changes alone.

-The patient’s blood work will help you discover elevated cortisol levels, and whether too much or too little of any hormone is making them feel unbalanced.
+Your patient’s blood work will help you discover elevated cortisol levels, and whether too much or too little of any hormone is making them feel unbalanced.

-Supplements & Strategies For Managing Anxiety
+Supplements & Strategies For Managing Occasional Anxiety*

 In most cases, a combination of lifestyle adjustments and relaxation techniques, coupled with a strategic supplement protocol can help your patient get back on track.*

-I say “strategic” because many supplements that help people relax and get focused can also make them drowsy.
+We say “strategic” because many supplements that help people relax and get focused can also make them drowsy.
 Tryptophan is great example of this.
 It’s a great amino acid for relaxation, but it can make you feel sluggish (like you do after a big turkey meal at Thanksgiving).
-If the patient needs help staying focused, Bacopa may be a good option.
+If the patient needs help staying focused, Bacopa may be a good option.*

-Gamma-aminobutyric Acid (Gaba)
+Gamma-aminobutyric Acid (GABA)

 Many physicians recommend magnesium as a starting point, especially for people struggling with stress-related stomach issues.*